drone/docs/content/usage/faq.md

 # How do I increase my build timeout?

 The default timeout is 60 minutes and can be increased in your repository settings screen.
 Please note that only a system administrator can increase the build timeout duration for security reasons.

+# How can I get colored output?

+Drone supports basic ansi terminal characters and colored output.
+It is important to note colored output is controlled by the program generating the output.
+It is common for programs to disable colored output when the terminal is non-interactive (closed stdin).
+Drone runs a non-interactive terminal to prevent things like command line prompts from hanging the build.

 # Cannot connect to a database.